 - 1. Theft - 2.
 Sexual relationships outside of the marriage relationship - 3.
-Possession and/or use of alcohol - 4.
-Possession and/or use of controlled substances or illegal drugs, or the possession of drug use paraphernalia - 5.
-Possession of firearms, weapons or explosives - 6.
+Sexual misconduct including dating violence, domestic violence, stalking, sexual assault - 4.
+Possession and/or use of alcohol - 5.
+Possession and/or use of controlled substances or illegal drugs, or the possession of drug use paraphernalia - 6.
+Possession of firearms, weapons or explosives - 7.
 Violence: including hazing, physical or sexual harassment, abuse, or fighting